esphome/esphome-docs/components/ota_http.rst

 Configuration options:

 -  **url** (**Required**, string, :ref:`templatable <config-templatable>`):
     The url of the firwmare.
 Basic auth is allowed with **https://user:password@example.com/firmware.bin**.
+    `username` and `password` must be `url-encoded <https://en.wikipedia.org/wiki/Percent-encoding>`_  if they include special characters.
 -  **verify_ssl** (*Optional*, boolean, :ref:`templatable <config-templatable>`):
     If the ssl certficiate must be verified or not.
 Must be explicitly set to ``false`` if using **https**.
     See :ref:`http_request-get_action` for more infos.